We know this recipe sounds sketchier than an email banking scam, but it’s anything but. It is our very best aged eggnog recipe!

 Simply put, most eggnog recipes are unbalanced and make it, so it’s hard to take more than a few sips.

-The Key To Aged Eggnog
+The Key To The Best Aged Eggnog

 The result is that, instead of the overly sweet, booze-filled stuff you’ve tried before, this eggnog is balanced and flavorful but still with a decent boozy kick.

 And the addition of whipped egg whites and whipped cream just before serving?
-Well, that makes it also seem lighter and less intense than the stuff you get in the carton at the store.
+Well, that makes it also seem lighter and less intense than the eggnog you get in the carton at the store.

 How Far Advance Can You Make Aged Eggnog?